THoVer/source-outlet/README.md

 Set NODE_ENV environment variable

 MySql database is used to store data.
-Set-up one and use [sql script](/db_dump/source-outlet.sql) to to migrate database
+Set-up one and use [sql script](/db_dump/source-outlet.sql) to migrate database and [sources-data.sql](/db_dump/sources-data.sql) to load initial data

 ## Hosting with `systemctl`